 I Am Not Spock: Ted Knight hated the problems people had seperating him from Ted Baxter.
 He had a hard time after the series as well.

-Marathon Running: Nick@Nite's The Mary-thon, a one season a night week long marathon that introduced the series to the cable network's line-up in 1992.
+Marathon Running: Nick@Nite's The Mary-thon, a week-long marathon (showing a season's worth of episodes each night) that introduced the series to the cable network's line-up in 1992.

 Star-Making Role: Pretty much everyone in the cast other than Mary Tyler Moore herself (and perhaps Betty White) can thank this show for first making them a household name.